Raghu6660/Raghu6660/README.md

 - 👋 Hi, I’m Raghu Vamsi
-- 👀 I’m interested in Software Devolopment
+- 👀 Working as a software devoloper
-- 🌱 I’m currently learning B. Tech
+- 🌱 Company : LTIMindtree
 - 💞️ I’m looking to collaborate with goggle
 - 📫 How to reach me on instagram "_raghu_vamsi"